rnaharro/AppleWatchFaces/readme.md

 1. Open the Settings app  on your Apple Watch.
 2. Go to General > Wake Screen, then tap Wake for 70 Seconds.

-## Known Issues

-Sometimes when sending to watch the watch app crashes -- I think this has to do with using resources folders vs. Asset folders in spriteKit, but I have not had time to dive into it.

 ## Authors